 What do you get in return if you spend your time contributing to this site?

 Thank you for your interest in contributing to SharePoint Diary.
 As a contributor, you will have multiple benefits, including (but not limited to):

 - Share your knowledge and get paid for it! – You can make money by writing articles for SharePoint Diary Blog.

-- Get rewarded with a premium subscription from PluralSight for your every 50 approved articles!
+- Get rewarded with a premium subscription from PluralSight for every 50 approved articles!

 - Promote yourself and establish your personal brand – Show the world what you know, Your work speaks more than your CV!
-Isn’t it awesome, when the next time you appear for an Interview, The hiring manager and team already knew who you were, and loved your work (As it happened to me!)
+Isn’t it awesome, when the next time you appear for an Interview, The hiring manager and team already know who you are, and love your work (As it happened to me!)

-- You are going to be a part of a community of like-minded technical geeks – When your content is live on SharePointDiary.com site – Your traffic, visibility, opportunities, and revenue would be awesome!
+- You will be a part of a community of like-minded technical geeks – When your content is live on SharePointDiary.com site – Your traffic, visibility, opportunities, and revenue will be incredible!

 General Guidelines for Writing Articles:

 Please adhere to the following guidelines when writing articles: